 In this intricate industry, it is crucial that the supply chain is efficient and effective at all times.
 One mishap can lead to an expensive mistake.
 Location and IoT can both help reduce risk in the supply chain and ensure the best outcome.

 This article was written by Brittany Dervan, Marketing at Skyhook.
-Skyhook is a pioneer in location technology and intelligence.
-We provide our customers with real-time location services and analytical insights via a combination of precise device location and actionable venues.
+Skyhook provides customers with real-time location services and analytical insights via a combination of precise device location and actionable venues.